ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/index.md

 ### Homework

-To hand in your homework assignment, you submit links to your sketches in an OwnCloud documents.
+To hand in your homework assignment, you submit links to your sketches in your OwnCloud document:

 * [The OwnCloud Folder](https://owncloud.gwdg.de/index.php/s/oA91WHT3HitvZlD), PW: coding
 * Open your file, add your text, links, etc.